 Today, Rowland is part of a global trend where communication agencies are taking the lead in responding to this risk.
 We understand the importance of consistency of message and also appreciate our clients’ need for a single supplier with expertise across the integrated marketing communication spectrum.

 Rowland has this expertise, with a Creative studio, Multimedia team, Digital and Social Media team, expert market researchers, and a specialist Integrated Marketing Communication team.
 Together, we design and conduct market research, develop and enhance brands, plan and prepare programs, create and implement tactical campaigns, and, ultimately, measure the results of the integrated activity.

 No such thing as a silver bullet?
-Call Pip McConnel-Oats, Executive Group Manager Creative, today to find out more on 07 3229 4499.
+Call Christine Rosher, Group Manager, Creative, today to find out more on 07 3229 4499.